HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 GitHub repository.
 Readers can view the open-access web edition of the book at our custom domain:
 <a href="https://HandsOnDataViz" class="uri">https://HandsOnDataViz</a>.

-We also use Bookdown to build additional book outputs (PDF, MS Word, Markdown) and upload these to the `docs` folder of our GitHub repository, so that our O’Reilly Media editor may download and comment on the manuscript as we revise.

-We also have the option to use [Pandoc](https://pandoc.org) alone to convert the full-book Markdown file (.md) into an AsciiDoc file (.asciidoc) for easier importing into the [O’Reilly Atlas platform](https://docs.atlas.oreilly.com/writing_in_asciidoc.html).
+Also, we use Bookdown to build additional book outputs (PDF, MS Word, Markdown) and upload these to the `docs` folder of our GitHub repository, so that our O’Reilly Media editor may download and comment on the manuscript as we revise.
+Finally, we also have the option to use [Pandoc](https://pandoc.org) alone to convert the full-book Markdown file (.md) into an AsciiDoc file (.asciidoc) for easier importing into the [O’Reilly Atlas platform](https://docs.atlas.oreilly.com/writing_in_asciidoc.html).
 See some caveats and workarounds below.